 Methods of Stripping/Cleaning

 Grit/Blast cleaning uses a range of wet or dry systems with a wide range of abrasive media, from very coarse gritty materials through to fine talc’s, even nut shells.
 However, water/air-abrasive systems, even at low pressure can all too easily result in damage to the surface beneath, particularly soft brick and stonework.
 There are too few contractors out there who have a sufficient understanding of the damage they are likely to inflict on traditional masonry structures from an all too often heavy handed approach many have when carrying out this kind of work.
 Other forms of mechanical abrasion need to be carefully considered but are unlikely to be effective and nuisance free.
 However, if there is limewash under the modern coating then the use of an air or electric powered needle gun may sometimes be worth exploring.
 A needle gun is a potentially damaging tool but used diligently at a pressure to suit the material needing to be removed it can be very effective.
-But like any other power tool, if used inappropriately it can be most destructful.
+But like any other power tool, use skilfully and with care to avoid any damage.